tjdevries/mparse.nvim/README.md

 ### TODO:

+- Allow additional parsing rules
+  - [ ] For example, parsing headers
+  - [ ] Add metadata information about when to highlight and when not to highlight
+- "Real-time" highlight
+  - [ ] Rate limited
+  - [ ] Separate server from this project
+- Better highlighting objects
 - Allow searching of values within different syntax items
-  - Search for the word "med" only inside of comments
+  - [ ] Search for the word "med" only inside of comments
-- Allow additional parsing rules
-  - For example, parsing headers

 ## Thanks